jeremyandrews/Argus-app/memory-bank/activeContext.md

    - Updated UI to show storage location and persistent/in-memory status
    - Removed test mode toggle from MigrationService and MigrationView

-2. **Complete Migration Testing with Persistent Storage**:
+2. **✅ Complete Migration Testing with Persistent Storage**:
-   - Now enabled: migration with fully persistent storage
+   - Completed: Migration with fully persistent storage verified
-   - Test migration resilience across app restarts
+   - Fixed timing issue in migration summary reporting
-   - Verify reset and repeat testing capability
+   - Successfully migrated 2,543 articles to SwiftData
-   - Gather performance metrics with real persistent storage
+   - Confirmed excellent performance with persistent storage

 ### Phase 2: Networking and API Refactor
-4. **Create Article API Client**:
+3. **Create Article API Client**:
    - Refactor APIClient to use async/await for all API calls
    - Implement key API methods for article fetching and device authentication
    - Ensure proper error handling and response validation